viniciusbn/awsaccountstools/README.md

 ```
     * OPTIONS:
         * install
         Install the AWS Account Tools.

         * remove, uninstall
         Uninstall the AWS Account Tools.

         * refresh, configure
         Configure the AWS Account Tools.

         * awsswitch
         Switch AWS Account.

         * eksswitch
         Switch EKS Cluster.

         * help
         Show help.

 ## After you installed this tool

-You can run on any new console these commands
+You can run these commands on any new console.

 ```
 awsswitch
 ```
-#Will list the organizations accounts to select one
+List the organization accounts to select one.
 ```
 eksswitch
 ```
-#Will list the organizations accotuns to select one, the list K8s clusters one this account.
+List the organization accounts to select one, then list K8s clusters on this account.